Skip to content

 1. About

-Decaying wood, whether associated with living trees, dead trees or branches lying on the ground, supports a multitude of specialist invertebrates.
+Decaying wood, whether part of living trees, dead trees or branches lying on the ground, supports a wealth of specialist invertebrates.
 It’s one of the richest micro-habitats for flies and beetles.
-Exceptional communities are typically associated with Veteran trees because these contain a greater number and range of the necessary deadwood micro-habitats.
-Many of these trees are found in ancient Parkland and wood pasture, and feature rot holes created by the Goat Moth Caterpillar.
+Exceptional communities are often found on Veteran trees because they have more of the necessary deadwood micro-habitats.
+Many of these trees are found in ancient Wood pasture and parkland, and feature rot holes created by the Goat Moth Caterpillar.

-Deadwood beetles characteristically favour the dry rot typical of old trees.
-In contrast, deadwood flies are associated with moist rot, typical of sap wood, younger trees and small bits of wood, even twigs, and many larvae are reliant on decomposing fungi, notably bracket fungi.
-Few species are restricted to just one type of tree but oak, beech, ash, aspen, elm and Horse Chestnut are noted as particularly good.
-Flowering shrubs that provide pollen and nectar, such as hawthorn and hogweed, are often necessary for invertebrates to feed on prior to being able to successfully breed.
+Deadwood beetles prefer the dry rot typical of old trees.
+In contrast, deadwood flies prefer moist rot, typical of sap wood, younger trees, small bits of wood and twigs.
+Many larvae rely on decomposing fungi, in particular bracket fungi.
+Few species keep to just one type of tree but many prefer oak, beech, ash, aspen, elm and Horse Chestnut.
+Deadwood invertebrates often need to feed on pollen and nectar from flowering shrubs such as hawthorn and hogweed before they can breed successfully.

-The Devon Species of Conservation Concern list includes additional species but it should be noted that a wide variety of species use deadwood at various life stages, such as the Blue Ground Beetle (a Devon Special Species) and Silver Streaked Beauty and Beautiful Bark moths (both in the Dartmoor woodland moth group).
+The list of Devon Species of Conservation Concern includes more deadwood species.
+However a wide variety of species use deadwood at various life stages, such as the Blue Ground Beetle (a Devon Special Species) and Silver Streaked Beauty and Beautiful Bark moths (both in the Dartmoor woodland moth group).
 The deadwood fly group and Six-spotted Longhorn Beetle are discussed below.

 Key pressures and opportunities

-Trees with ‘imperfections’ are felled, branches cleared away, and small wood from site management (such as forestry thinning or coppicing) meticulously removed, often to be burnt or chipped.
-Between 2010 and 2015 deadwood levels were unfavourable in 80% of native woodland habitat and 73% of non-native woodland habitat – the single biggest non-historical reason for woods being in unfavourable condition (National Forest Inventory 2020).
-Changes in habitat management through, for example, the reduction of coppicing or grazing, can lead to major structural changes in the woodland which alters the availability of deadwood and the situations it’s found in (such as under full shade rather than dappled light).
-This may also lead to an inadequate supply of nectar sources due to a lack of light availability.
+Trees with supposed ‘imperfections’ are felled, branches are cleared away, and small wood from site management (such as forestry thinning or coppicing) is meticulously removed, often to be burnt or chipped.
+Between 2010 and 2015, deadwood levels were unfavourable in 80% of native woodland habitat and 73% of non-native woodland habitat, the single biggest non-historical reason for woods being in unfavourable condition (National Forest Inventory 2020).
+Changes in how habitat is managed such as reducing coppicing or grazing, can cause major structural changes in the woodland which change how much deadwood is available and the situations it’s found in (such as under full shade rather than dappled light).
+These changes can also cause an inadequate supply of nectar as not enough light is available.

-Climate change can lead to the increase of tree diseases such as sudden-oak-death, Dutch elm disease and ash dieback.
-These will have a major impact on long-term deadwood availability and its natural fluctuations.
-For this assemblage to flourish in the long-term it needs a continuous supply of deadwood, which depends on a mixed age-structure of trees in the landscape, rather than them all dying at once.
+Climate change can cause an increase in tree diseases such as sudden-oak-death, Dutch elm disease and ash dieback.
+These diseases will have a major impact on the long-term availability of deadwood and its natural fluctuations.
+Deadwood invertebrates need a continuous supply of deadwood, which depends on a mixed age-structure of trees in the landscape, rather than them all dying at once.

-Invasive non-native species, such as Rhododendron, can alter numerous environmental variabilities, like how much sunlight reaches the forest floor, as well as outcompeting native flora for space.This can reduce deadwood availability in the long term (by threatening woodland regeneration) as well as reduce flowering species availability, needed for deadwood invertebrates at different life stages.
+Invasive non-native species, such as Rhododendron, can change many environmental variabilities, such as how much sunlight reaches the forest floor.
+They can also outcompete native species for space.This can reduce how much deadwood is available in the long term (by threatening woodland regeneration) and reduce the number of flowering species, which deadwood invertebrates depend on at their different life stages.

 2. What we need to do and where